Crumbgrabber/Kraken-API-crypto-coin-analysis-with-python/README.md

    - `--timeframes monthly,daily,4h` to limit frames
    - `--limit N` / `--start N` to batch through the pair list

+   - For the full 600+ pair run, budget ~20 minutes (set a generous process timeout if your shell enforces one).
+   - For a quick smoke test, use `--limit 25` (or similar) to keep runtimes short.

 3) **Open the report**
    - `results/summary.html` for the full sortable table and sparklines
    - `results/{PAIR}.html` and `{PAIR}_{tf}.html` for Plotly charts